firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/upload-button.md

 ## Showing upload progress

-`UploadButton` shows `CircularProgressIndicator` under `MaterialApp` and `CupertinoActivityIndicator` under `CupertinoApp` while the upload is in progress.
-For large uploads, you might want to show upload progress, so you could replace the button with a [`TaskProgressIndicator`](<(https://github.com/firebase/FirebaseUI-Flutter/tree/main/packages/firebase_ui_storage/doc/task-progress-indicator.md)>) in a stateful widget, using `onUploadStarted`:
+`UploadButton` shows `CircularProgressIndicator` under `MaterialApp`, and `CupertinoActivityIndicator` under `CupertinoApp` while the upload is in progress.
+For large uploads, you might want to show upload progress, so you could replace the button with a [`TaskProgressIndicator`](<(https://github.com/firebase/FirebaseUI-Flutter/tree/main/packages/firebase_ui_storage/doc/task-progress-indicator.md)>) in a stateful widget using `onUploadStarted`:

 ```dart
 class MyUploadWidget extends StatelessWidget {